FH-Cloud-Computing/website/docs/exercises/6-api-integration/index.md

 A second popular language for cloud programming is Python.
 Exoscale also [has an SDK for Python](https://exoscale.github.io/python-exoscale/).

+!!! note
+    The Python library for Exoscale currently [does not work on Windows](https://github.com/exoscale/python-exoscale/issues/22).

 First, let's create a `requirements.txt`:

 ```